Support Page Content

 Summer Financial Aid

 Awards for Summer are based on remaining financial aid eligibility from the Fall 2020 and/or Spring 2021 semesters at any college.
-To qualify for aid, student must be enrolled at least half-time (6 units undergraduate, 4 units graduate).
+To qualify for most aid programs, student must be enrolled at least half-time (6 units undergraduate, 4 units graduate).

 Pell Grant is offered to students who are currently receiving the award and have eligibility.
 Students may be awarded up to the standard amount they typically receive within the Fall/Spring semesters (based on full-time).
 However, amounts can vary based on your Expected Family Contribution (EFC) and the number of units enrolled for the summer session.
 Utilizing this award for summer will count toward the student’s overall life-time Pell limit (6 years or 12 full-time semesters).